- ADMISSIONS & AID

 - Multiple Term Acknowledgement Form

 Because SIT Study Abroad programs differ considerably from country to country, each program requires a different set of application materials.
 Requirements differ due to prerequisites and program-specific components such as Independent Study Projects and homestays.
 Applicants to some programs are asked to provide additional materials related to the host country’s visa requirements, including pre-visa forms, passport photos, and passport photocopies.

 Go to your program page and click “Apply Now” to view prerequisites and program-specific requirements for your program of choice.

 The admissions committee reviews complete applications competitively in batches by program, until the program is full and a waiting list has been created.
 Applications will only be reviewed after the opening date, once the application is complete.
 Program sizes are small and therefore the admissions committee may limit the number of offers of admission given to students from the same institution.

 The admissions committee makes every effort to review complete applications within a three-week window, unless further follow-up is required.
 If additional review time is needed, the committee will communicate with the student and the student’s home institution to keep all parties advised.

 If for some reason your first-choice program is not available, we will work with you to identify a second-choice program.
 In most cases, students will only need to submit select additional materials — you will not be asked to reapply.
 You may write a second-choice program on your application, but SIT Study Abroad will contact you before changing your program affiliation; second choices will not automatically be considered.

-Once you have been accepted, there are still a number of steps before you will be able to participate in the program, including the medical, billing, and visa processes.
-For the majority of programs, by the time an offer of admission is extended, you will have received pre-departure materials specific to your program, including health and safety advisories, country and cultural information, and packing guidelines.
+Once you have been accepted, there are additional steps before you will be able to enroll in the program such as submitting confirmation materials and payment.
+Health review and, visa processes also apply for the majority of programs.
+For most programs, by the time an offer of admission is extended, you will have received pre-departure materials specific to your program, including health and safety advisories, country and cultural information, and packing guidelines.